rancher/api-spec/README.md

 If a file resource is accessible at <code>https://base/v1/files/b1b2e7006be</code> and as a data item in a collection <code>https://base/v1/folders/d5a80ee7/files</code>, both representations SHOULD be exactly the same.
   - The links inside the resource will reflect the canonical URL.
     - This prevents the service from generating arbitrarily long link URLs that contain unnecessary history of how the client got to where they are.
-  - The representations will be exactly the same, so comparison of the two by the client to determine they are the same is possible.
+  - One exception is that the "schemas" link MUST be present in the former response, but does not have to be in the latter, as it is only required at the top-level of the response.

 ```http
 GET /v1/files/b1b2e7006be HTTP/1.1